Less Data, Faster Convergence: Goal-Driven Data Optimization for Multimodal Instruction Tuning: Experiments

 \subsection{Discussion}

 The evidence supports three takeaways.
-First, \gdo changes the operating point, not only the endpoint: the optimized subsets reach the fixed \uni reference much earlier and still finish higher.
-Second, the gains are capability-dependent. \mvb and \mlvu benefit most because their evaluations concentrate on motion, order, and temporal reasoning subtasks, whereas \lvb improves more modestly because its ultra-long-video regime is less aligned with the short-video and image-heavy training pool.
-Third, the released profiles form a usable allocation spectrum rather than a single brittle recipe: MinLoss is the most budget-efficient, Diverse preserves broader coverage, and Temp/Temp+ are the strongest choices when temporal understanding is the priority.
-Under a fixed backbone and recipe, data allocation is therefore a first-class design lever.
+First, \gdo changes the operating point because the optimized subsets reach the fixed \uni reference much earlier and still finish higher.
+This is the central efficiency result.
+The optimized subsets are much smaller than the 512k-sample baseline, yet they reach useful benchmark levels at earlier checkpoints under the same backbone, optimizer, and evaluation suite.

+Second, the gains are capability-dependent. \mvb and \mlvu benefit most because their evaluations concentrate on motion, order, and temporal reasoning subtasks. \lvb improves more modestly because its ultra-long-video regime is less aligned with the short-video and image-heavy training pool.
+This boundary is important. \gdo should not be read as a universal recipe whose gains are independent of the candidate pool.
+It is a fixed-contract allocator whose effect depends on whether the pool contains examples that can support the target capability.

+Third, the released profiles form an allocation spectrum rather than a single fixed operating point.
+MinLoss is the most budget-efficient setting, Diverse restores broader coverage, and Temp/Temp+ are the strongest choices when temporal understanding is the priority.
+The subtask and ablation results show that this spectrum redistributes capability in interpretable ways, with gains concentrated on temporally sensitive categories and some adverse cells remaining visible.
+Under a fixed backbone and recipe, data allocation is therefore a first-class design lever, but its best setting should be chosen with the target capability and source distribution in mind.

 \FloatBarrier